rdkcentral/Lightning-UI-Components/CONTRIBUTING.md

 ### Reporting Bugs

-This section guides you through submitting a bug report for `@lightningjs/ui`.
+This section guides you through submitting a bug report for `@lightningjs/ui-components`.
 Following these guidelines helps maintainers and the community understand your report, reproduce the behavior, and find related reports.

 When you are creating a bug report please check the version of LUI that you are using.
-Include as many details as possible, and post either as an issue [here](https://github.com/rdkcentral/Lightning-UI-Components/issues) on GitHub, or to the appropriate Slack channel.
-If you are using version 4, please post to [lightning-ui-support-4-0](https://cim.slack.com/archives/C016PQ0G4HY), and if you are using version 5, please post to [lightning-ui-support-5-0](https://cim.slack.com/archives/C030K2PPQAY).
+Include as many details as possible, and post either as an issue [here](https://github.com/rdkcentral/Lightning-UI-Components/issues) on GitHub.

 > **Note:** If you find a **Closed** issue that seems like it is the same thing that you're experiencing, open a new issue and include a link to the original issue in the body of your new one.